flowtoolz/flowtoolz.github.io/_posts/2018-07-13-how-a-minimalistic-productivity-app-changed-my-life.md

 1. Check off, move elsewhere or delete stuff that isn't relevant anymore.
 2. Copy all items in *Daily Templates* for daily recurring habits to *Today*.
 They include checklists for morning routine, workout, yoga, shoulder recovery and supplements.
 3. Scan *Upcoming* and other categories.
 Move or add appropriate items to *Today*.
 4. Prioritize items in *Today* so they're listed in the order I plan to check them off.
 This is an opportunity to put important stuff first.
 I also batch process.
-For example, if several items have to be done in the city, I group them together as a *City* item and prioritize it.
+For example, if several items have to be done in the city, I group them together as a *City* item and schedule it in terms of sequence.
 5. Planning my day takes 10 minutes.
 After that, I can just execute and check off today's items top to bottom.
 At least, I have orientation and perspective throughout the day, which allows me to shift things around when necessary.

 ### 3.4.
 Prioritization